Teens Mental Health

 He will recount his own story and talk to parents about his new ThinkWell initiative.
 ThinkWell delivers sessions direct to young people by highly trained workshop leaders and qualified therapists.
 It provides a safe and supportive environment to talk about mental health, helps remove the stigma and silence around the issue and provides information and signposting for young people.
 Year 9 and Year 10 pupils at the independent school will receive a session by ThinkWell on Tuesday.

 The seminar will begin at 7:00 pm and take place at Akeley Wood Senior School, Akeley Wood House, MK18 5AE.
 It will run for up to one hour and parents will have the opportunity to ask questions at the end.
 It is open to parents with pre-teen or teenage children, whether or not they attend the school.
-Admission is free but booking is required, click HERE to reserve your seats.
+Admission is free but booking is required.
 Refreshments will be available.

 Benjamin, who met with the Duke and Duchess of Cambridge last year to discuss suicide prevention, said more should be done in schools to raise awareness of teenage mental health.
 Studies suggest that more than 75 per cent of mental illness begins in adolescence.